macris-xiao/disa-user-guide/doc/0I_Offloadable_flows.rst

   and OVS v2.8, RHEL/CentOS 7.6 and Ubuntu 18.10.

 - Support for Geneve options has been accepted for inclusion in upstream Linux kernel v4.19 and OVS v2.11.
-This is included in RHEL8+, support in CentOS and Ubuntu is pending.
+This is included in RHEL 7.7+ and RHEL 8.0+, support in CentOS and Ubuntu is pending.

 UDP-based tunnel vports must use the default UDP port for the tunnel type: